 The chicken and lamb dishes were to die for.
 When I saw the trays and the generous servings, I thought I had died and gone to heaven.

 Due to its obscure location, we were unable to pick up on the restaurant’s ambience.
-The restaurant’s exterior may not look like much from the outside, but as you enter inside, the atmosphere entirely shifts, and you’re in a great spot to listen to local musicians perform.
+The restaurant’s exterior may not look much from the outside, but as you enter inside, the atmosphere shifts, and you’re in a great spot to listen to local musicians perform.

 Although it’s limited to standing-room-only, you may find that this really enhances your experience.